 “With a place like this, it has to have all those components to really contribute to the success,” Cullen told guests at one of the weekend tastings.

 For the Mystery Diner, the pub/beer garden combo truly lives up to the aesthetic and history of Gray’s Mill.
 The inside nails the rustic charm of real pubs, throwing aside the gimmicks found in a lot of Irish bars.
-Intimate wooden tables, high-top chairs of red leather and a long, immaculate bar, you could nurse a solo pint or throw a raucous party in this place.
+There are intimate wooden tables, high-top chairs of red leather and a long, immaculate bar, where you could nurse a solo pint or throw a raucous party.

 As for the food and drinks, (although it was just a tasting) the menu features authentic, delicious fare this writer has never seen in an Irish bar.
 Before the food arrived, the Mystery Diner and their plus-one started with a chocolate martini and French 75 (careful with this one).
 Quite boozy.
 Simple presentation but the bartender really knows how to make a cocktail.